arush-gupta/arush-gupta.github.io/_pages/about.md

 ---

-I am Arush Gupta, and I am training myself to be a researcher and a professor.

-Here is brief statement from me, aiming to become an academician - [Statement for Academia](files/SFA_Arush.pdf)
+I am Arush Gupta, aspiring researcher and future professor.
+This is my brief statement as an academic-in-training - [Statement for Academia](files/SFA_Arush.pdf)

 ---